The procedure · twelve steps · driver-side

 Practical tip: do the star pattern twice.
 Once hand-tight (step 10), once fully-torqued after lowering (step 11).
 Two star passes beats one star pass, every time.

-How far can I drive on a donut spare?
+How far you can drive on a donut

 The 50/50 rule: 50 miles, 50 miles per hour maximum.